Travelogue

 The life of Diego Armando Maradona is a tale.
 Because Maradona always remained a child.
 It is therefore a tale for children and as such it is edifying.
 We must say to all those who say that Maradona did not show himself to be exemplary enough for a sportsman of this ilk that they are wrong.
 It is the greatest modern exemplar history.
 It must be told again and again.

-Continue reading “Confession of a player (his life told by Maradona)”
+Read the rest of "a player's confession (his life told by Maradona)"

 What Monsieur Ouine says in our time…